 Viscosity, the most important property of an oil, refers to the oil's resistance to flow.
 The viscosity of oil varies with changes in temperature - thinner when hot, thicker when cold.
 An oil must be able to flow at cold temperatures to lubricate internal moving parts upon starting the engine.
 It must also remain viscous or "thick" enough to protect an engine at high operating temperatures.
 When an oil is used at a variety of temperatures, as it is in most engines, the change of viscosity with temperature variation should be as small as possible.

-The measure of an oil's viscosity change is called the Viscosity Index number (VI); the higher the number, the smaller the viscosity change which means the better the oil protects the engine.
-The number does not indicate the actual viscosity in high and low temperature extremes of the oil.
-It represents the rate of viscosity change with temperature change.
+The measure of an oil's viscosity change is called the Viscosity Index Number (VI); the higher the number, the smaller the viscosity change which means the better the oil pro-

 SAE Viscosity Grade and Outdoor Temperature